 - Set Show arrows , with Size: 30 and Spacing: 10 - You may play with the different stream line Detail level: Points, Ribbons or 4 sided prisms.
-If the ribbons type is selected you may adjust the initial swirl angle to rotate the ribbon. - Close the window - Select View results->Delete->Stream lines->All - NOTE: A way to achieve the best results is to first create a cut of the volume mesh through the region of interest and then use these nodal information as support to create stream lines and its options: along line, in aquad, etc.
+If the ribbons type is selected you may adjust the initial swirl angle to rotate the ribbon. - Close the window - Select View results->Delete->Stream lines->All interest and then use these nodal information as support to create stream lines and its options: along line, in a quad, etc.